 KALABARI TRADITIONAL MARRIAGE RITES

-This is the last of our Kalabari series and it was incredibly humbling to have Professor Golden Cyril Dapper pen this down for us with Ogbemi Thomas.
+This is the last of our Kalabari series and it was incredibly nice Golden Cyril Dapper pen this down for us with Ogbemi Thomas.
 Thank you.

-A big thank you to one of our favorite instgrammers Enefaa Thomas who made this possible by talking to his brother Ogbemi who in turn reached out to the professor.
+A big thank you to one of our favorite instgrammers Enefaa Thomas who made this possible by talking to his brother Ogbemi who in turn reached out to Mr Dapper.

 It’s a long read, but we’re sure you’ll enjoy it.